-After two trips to Rwanda, I’ve developed a deep appreciation for this country and its people.
+After three trips to Rwanda, I’ve developed a deep appreciation for this country and its people.
 I don’t know of any other place in the world where a country and its citizens have fought so hard to recover from a horrific act of violence, and with such success.
 The genocide of 1994 will always haunt this small African nation, but it’s approached recovery with fierce determination.
 With continually improving infrastructure, a rapidly growing tourism sector and devotion to cleanliness, Rwanda has opened its arms for both tourists and business.

 Where is Rwanda?